voxpupuli/puppet-unbound/README.md

 * openSUSE (local repo or obs://server:dns)
 * Archlinux

+For an up2date list of supported operating systems and their versions, please check the metadata.json.

 ## Requirements

 To use this module requires at least unbound 1.6.6.
 Please also consult